StarThinking/ZebraConf/README.md

 ## Set up Testing Environment
 To let users instantly try ZebraConf, we have provided a Docker image (11.17 GB) that encapsulates our testing environment.
 With this, users can run heterogeneous configuration tests with HDFS, YARN, MapReduce, HBASE.

-To create a docker container with specified repo and tag:
+- Create a docker container with specified repo and tag:
 ```
 $ docker run -d -it --name [YOUR_CONTAINER_NAME] sixiangma/reconf_parameter:artifact-0.1
 ```

-To log into the docker container just created:
+- Log into the docker container you just created:
 ```
 $ docker exec -it [YOUR_CONTAINER_NAME] bash
 ```

-## Running the Experiments
+## Running Heterogeneous Configuration Tests
 After logging into the container, users can run heterogeneous configuration tests with *run_heter_conf_test.sh* script under *runner* directory.

 - Dowonload repo and build the runner: